On the Whittaker Plancherel Theorem for Real Reductive Groups: Introduction

-The paper begins with a section giving the notation used in the rest of the paper.
-Section 3 gives a description of Harish-Chandra's work on what he calls cusp forms in the context of the Harish-Chandra Schwartz space and their relationship with the discrete series.
+Here is a description of the \ flow of this paper.
+The purpose of Section 2 is to set up the notation used in the rest of the paper.
+Section 3 gives a description of Harish-Chandra's work on what he calls cusp forms for the group, in the context of the Harish-Chandra Schwartz space, and their relationship with the discrete series.
 Section 4 begins the development of the Whittaker version of the Schwartz space.
-Theorem \ref{15.3.Replace} combined with Corollary \ref{goodenough} in that section replaces the defective lemma. \ The corollary uses a difficult inequality of Harish-Chandra.
+Theorem \ref{15.3.Replace}, combined with Corollary \ref{goodenough} in that section replaces the error found by \cite{BanK}.
 Section 5 gives a proof of the Whittaker version of Harish-Chandra's theorem asserting that an eigenfunction for the bi-invariant differential operators that is in the Schwartz space is a cusp form.
 Section 6 gives an exposition of the Harish-Chandra Plancherel theorem.
 The reader should be warned that in \cite{RRGII} the Harish-Chandra Plancherel density, $\mu(\omega,i\nu)$, needs several normalizing constants.
-In this paper we will be \textquotedblleft sloppy\textquotedblright\ about normalizing constants.
+In this paper we will be \textquotedblleft sloppy\textquotedblright\ about normalizing constants and measures.
 These aspects were handled in \cite{RRGII}.
 The density we write as $\mu(\omega,\nu)$ and it contains all of these normalizations.
-Theorem \ref{HCimplication} is the most important part of the theorem for the purposes of the proof of the Whittaker version of the theorem.
-Section 7 \ involves a major deviation from \cite{RRGII}.
-The point here is that we use the Harish-Chandra's determination of cusp forms and our surjective map of the Harish-Chandra Schwartz space to the Whittaker Schwartz space to characterize the Whittaker cusp forms in terms of the discrete series for $G$.
-Section 8 gives a description of the holomorphic continuation of the Jacquet integrals and proves the estimates alluded to above.
-Section 9 contains the essence of the Whittaker Plancherel theorem, Section 10 contains the Whittaker analogue of Harish-Chandra's formula for the Dirac delta function at the origin in terms of induced distributional characters and Section 11 gives the direct integral version of the Whittaker Plancherel Theorem.
+Theorem \ref{HCimplication} is the most important part of the Harish-Chandra Plancherel Theorem for the purposes of the proof of the Whittaker version of the theorem.
+Section 7 \ involves a major deviation from \cite{RRGII} giving a decomposition of the Whittaker Schwartz space in terms of Theorem \ref{HCimplication}.
+Section 8 gives a description of the holomorphic continuation of the Jacquet integrals.
+It also proves key tempered estimates for this analytic continuation.
+Section 9 contains a critical result on the Fourier transform of wave packets leading our proof of the relationship between the discrete series for $G$ and the Whittaker discrete series.
+The paper next approaches the continuous spectrum.
+This is where the result in \cite{raphael} plays an important role.
+Section \ref{Final} contains our version of the Whittaker Plancherel Formula.
+This version is new to the paper and is based on a preliminary result in Section \ref{Firstform} that is also new to this paper.

-As indicated above this paper suggest that Lemma 15.3.2 in \cite{RRGII} is actually true for generic characters.
-However, a proof based on the formula in the proof of Theorem \ref{krux} uses most of the derivation of the Whittaker Plancherel Theorem.